Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Background

-\textbf{Self-supervised learning:} Self-supervised learning refers to learning with labels that are generated from raw data itself (without human annotation).
-It is a subset of unsupervised learning \cite{liu2021self}.
+\textbf{Unsupervised representation learning:} URL is a subset of unsupervised learning.
+It aims to learn meaningful representations from data without using any data labels/annotations, where the learned representations can be transferred to different downstream tasks.
+Some literature alternatively uses the term ``self-supervised learning".

-\textbf{Semi-supervised learning:} In semi-supervised learning, networks are trained on a small number of labeled data and a large number of unlabeled data.
+\textbf{Semi-supervised learning:} In semi-supervised learning, deep networks are trained with a small amount of labelled data and a large amount of unlabelled data.
+It aims to mitigate data annotation constraints by learning from a small amount of labelled data and a large amount of unlabelled data that have similar distributions.

-\textbf{Pre-training:} The network models are first pre-trained for pre-text tasks on other data.
-The learned weights are then used as model initialization for downstream tasks.
+\textbf{Pre-training:} Network pre-training learns with certain pre-text tasks over other datasets.
+The learned parameters are often employed for model initialization for further fine-tuning with various task-specific data.

 \textbf{Transfer learning:} Transfer learning aims to transfer knowledge across tasks, modalities or datasets.
-A typical scenario in this survey is using unsupervised learning methods as pre-training approaches to transfer knowledge of unlabeled data into downstream models.
+A typical scenario related to this survey is to perform unsupervised learning for pre-training for transferring the learned knowledge from unlabelled data to various downstream networks.